Advocates had warned of the dangers of a real estate data breach. It just happened

 What needs to change?

-"It's not just about what is legal – it's also a question of power.
+Following the Optus and Medibank hacks, the federal government announced it would for companies that experience serious or repeated privacy breaches.

-"As long as agents have the ability to make you homeless, renters will do what they ask, and regulations mean very little if they are poorly enforced."
+It said a review of the Privacy Act will also be completed by the end of this year, with recommendations to be handed down for further reforms.

-The federal government has proposed for companies that experience serious or repeated privacy breaches.
+Ms Floreani said one reform Digital Rights Watch is pushing for is the removal of the small business exemption, so smaller real estate agencies have to abide by the Act as well.